Skip to main content

 Each team will be provided with one ASE/Rover: a modular, powerful and robust robotic vehicle that can be equipped with a variety of sensors and actuators to react to the environment.
 Driven by the powerful Debix model A Single-Board Computer, that comes with 8GB of RAM, a quad-core i.MX 8M Plus processor and a dedicated Neural Processing Unit, the Rover serves as the perfect platform to implement, test and validate your research on.

 The Rover runs a full-fledged Linux installation (ubuntu 22.04) and comes preinstalled with a tightly integrated software framework that allows you to easily interface with the hardware by building your own processing pipeline.
-We provide you with plugins and templates to get started in Go or Python, but you are free to implement your project in any language you like.
+We provide you with official libraries, templates and tutorials for C, Python, Go and Rust, but you are free to implement your project in any language you like.

 Oh and is it fast?
 Well, judge for yourself (original speed):